Data Depositor Guide

 Detailed submission instructions

 c.
-Once your email address is verified, your Globus ID can be found under Settings > Account > Identity.
-It should be in the form of [globus_username]@globusid.org
+After logging in, your Globus identity can be found under Settings > Account > Identity.
+Your primary identity may be in the form of an email address or a 36-character UUID.
+Either value may be used with Constellation.

 2. Create your Constellation user account